pydata/pydata-sphinx-theme/docs/user_guide/search.rst

 On narrow viewports, users can access search by clicking the magnifying glass icon (:fas:`search`) in the :ref:`layout-header`.
 On wide viewports, the magnifying glass icon, search input field, and keyboard shortcut for focusing the search input field are all shown.
-The default keyboard shortcut is:
+The keyboard shortcut is:

 * :kbd:`Ctrl` + :kbd:`K` (Linux, Windows)
 * :kbd:`⌘` + :kbd:`K` (macOS)